postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 We'll start off by first creating raster data from vector data, and then move on to the more exciting approach of loading data from a raster source.
 You will find that raster data is available in abundance and often free from various government sites.

-We'll start by converting our earlier geometries into rasters using `ST_AsRaster <https://postgis.net/docs/RT_ST_AsRaster.html>`_ function as follows.
+We'll start by converting some geometries into rasters using `ST_AsRaster <https://postgis.net/docs/RT_ST_AsRaster.html>`_ function as follows.

 .. code-block:: sql